 In our opinion, it would simply things for farmers if all poultry breeders and suppliers published breed performance.

 We know even less of pure kienyeji.
 However, in a study, we found pure kienyeji can have an egg production rate of upto 50%.
 That is 150 – 180 eggs per year.
+We’ve also written about the unique characteristics of kienyeji chicken.

 Improved kienyeji breeds compared